ZhexiongLiu/RaspberryBox/README.md

 Navigate to the current directory and run the following commands in the terminal.

 If you need convert a `.pdf` to a `.txt` file, please run`python3 pdf2text.py` first.

 Otherwise, please run `python3 text2hdf.py` which converts the `.txt` files to a overall`.hdf` file.

-If you need set up a new printer, please run`python3 printer.py`.
+If you need set up a new printer, please run`python3 printer.py`for testing.

 For the Raspberry Pi, plesae ensure correctly connect the harwares and run `python3 button.py`.

 # Useful Instruction